arob5/arob5.github.io/_posts/2024-02-09-Bayesian-filtering.md

 4. The initial condition $v_0$ is independent of all of these distributions as well.

-In words, the first assumption is requiring that the dynamical noise is independent of the observation noise.
-The second assumption assumes the observation noise is independent across time.
-The third assumption implies a time-homogenous Markov model for the dynamics.
+In words, the first assumption is requiring that the dynamical noise be independent of the observation noise, the second assumes the observation noise is independent across time, and the third implies a time-homogenous Markov model for the dynamics.
 This state space model is quite general; in a series of posts on various filtering methods we will focus on special cases of this general formulation.
 We will often restrict our attention to the popular case of an additive noise model, in which
-the dynamics $G(v_k, \cdot)$ are given by some deterministic update $g(v_k)$ plus some noise $\eta_{k+1}$, and similarly for the observation process.
-Concretely, yield
+the dynamics $G(v_k, \cdot)$ are given by a deterministic update $g(v_k)$ plus some noise $\eta_{k+1}$, and similarly for the observation process; concretely,
 \begin{align}
 v_{k+1} &= g(v_k) + \eta_{k+1} \tag{2} \newline
 y_{k+1} &= h(v_{k+1}) + \epsilon_{k+1}, \newline